Default header image

 Originally from Saint-Petersburg, Russia, I have completed an Honours Specialization Bachelor of Science degree in genetics and biochemistry at the University of Western Ontario in 2020.
 During my thesis project in Dr. Martin Duennwald’s lab I investigated the functional diversity of Hsp40 chaperones and their involvement in neurodegenerative disease.
 This experience led me to become interested in how protein post-translational modifications, folding, and trafficking contribute to protein function.
 In the NeuroPalm lab I am working to understand how palmitoylation modifies subcellular targeting and function of Hsp70 chaperones.
 September 2021 I began my PhD studies in the NeuroPalm lab.
 Contact me at andrey at uoguelph.ca.

-Charlotte Townsend-Bennie (she/her/hers) – PhD Candidate
+Charlotte Townsend-Bennie (she/her/hers) – MSc Student

 I am a first generation university student who completed their Honours BSc.
 In Molecular Biology & Genetics at the University of Guelph.
 Falling in love with not only molecular science but also the beauty and culture of the campus, I knew I wanted to continue my academic journey at UoG.
 While looking over faculty and various labs I came across Dr. Sanders and her work on palmitoylation of neuronal proteins.
 I have a never-ending curiosity of how proteins are regulated and trafficked throughout our cells.
 I am also fascinated by the human brain and being able study protein defects that are implicated in human disease is something that brings me so much gratification.
-As a PhD student in the NeuroPalm Lab I get to learn and build my skills in various genetic, biochemical, and cell biological approaches.
+As a MSc student in the NeuroPalm Lab I get to learn and build my skills in various genetic, biochemical, and cell biological approaches.
 My current focus is on the mechanisms of dynamic palmitoylation of voltage-gated potassium ion channels and how dynamic palmitoylation aids in the clustering of these channels at the axon initial segment.

 Saba Sabzevari (she/her/hers) – PhD Candidate